go-acme/lego/README.md

      revoke   Revoke a certificate
      renew    Renew a certificate
-     dnshelp  Shows additional help for the --dns global option help, h  Shows a list of commands or help for one command
+     dnshelp  Shows additional help for the --dns global option list     Display certificates and accounts information.
+     help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --domains value, -d value   Add a domain to the process.
 Can be specified multiple times.
-   --csr value, -c value       Certificate signing request filename, if an external CSR is to be used --server value, -s value    CA hostname (and optionally :port).
+   --server value, -s value    CA hostname (and optionally :port).
 The server certificate must be trusted in order to avoid further modifications to the client. (default: "https://acme-v02.api.letsencrypt.org/directory")
+   --accept-tos, -a            By setting this flag to true you indicate that you accept the current Let's Encrypt terms of service.
    --email value, -m value     Email used for registration and recovery contact.
-   --filename value            Filename of the generated certificate --accept-tos, -a            By setting this flag to true you indicate that you accept the current Let's Encrypt terms of service.
-   --eab                       Use External Account Binding for account registration.
+   --csr value, -c value       Certificate signing request filename, if an external CSR is to be used --eab                       Use External Account Binding for account registration.
 Requires --kid and --hmac.
    --kid value                 Key identifier from External CA. Used for External Account Binding.
    --hmac value                MAC key from External CA. Should be in Base64 URL Encoding without padding format.
 Used for External Account Binding.
    --key-type value, -k value  Key type to use for private keys.
 Supported: rsa2048, rsa4096, rsa8192, ec256, ec384 (default: "rsa2048")
-   --path value                Directory to use for storing the data (default: "./.lego") --exclude value, -x value   Explicitly disallow solvers by name from being used.
+   --filename value            Filename of the generated certificate --path value                Directory to use for storing the data (default: "./.lego") --exclude value, -x value   Explicitly disallow solvers by name from being used.
 Solvers: "http-01", "dns-01", "tls-alpn-01".
+   --http-timeout value        Set the HTTP timeout value to a specific value in seconds.
+The default is 10 seconds. (default: 0)
    --webroot value             Set the webroot folder to use for HTTP based challenges to write directly in a file in .well-known/acme-challenge
    --memcached-host value      Set the memcached host(s) to use for HTTP based challenges.
 Challenges will be written to all specified hosts.
    --http value                Set the port and interface to use for HTTP based challenges to listen on.
 Supported: interface:port or :port
    --tls value                 Set the port and interface to use for TLS based challenges to listen on.
 Supported: interface:port or :port
    --dns value                 Solve a DNS challenge using the specified provider.
 Disables all other challenges.
 Run 'lego dnshelp' for help on usage.
-   --http-timeout value        Set the HTTP timeout value to a specific value in seconds.
-The default is 10 seconds. (default: 0)
-   --dns-timeout value         Set the DNS timeout value to a specific value in seconds.
-The default is 10 seconds. (default: 0)
+   --dns-disable-cp            By setting this flag to true, disables the need to wait the propagation of the TXT record to all authoritative name servers.
    --dns-resolvers value       Set the resolvers to use for performing recursive DNS queries.
 Supported: host:port.
 The default is to use the system resolvers, or Google's DNS resolvers if the system's cannot be determined.
+   --dns-timeout value         Set the DNS timeout value to a specific value in seconds.
+Used only when performing authoritative name servers queries.
+The default is 10 seconds. (default: 0)
    --pem                       Generate a .pem file by concatenating the .key and .crt files together.
    --help, -h                  show help
    --version, -v               print the version